jghauser/papis.nvim/README.md

 ![search (trimmed)](https://user-images.githubusercontent.com/10319377/193468846-327988b0-de69-4484-887f-e294f1ed8ed8.gif)

-Papis.nvim integrates with telescope to easily and quickly search one's bibliography.
+Papis.nvim integrates with telescope and snacks to easily and quickly search your bibliography.
 Open the picker and enter the title (or author, year, etc.) of the article you're looking for.
 Once you've found it, you can insert a citation, open attached files and notes, and edit the `info.yaml` file.
 When attempting to open a note where none exists, papis.nvim will ask to create a new one.

 Commands:

-- `:Papis search`: Opens the papis.nvim telescope or snacks picker
+- `:Papis search`: Opens the papis.nvim picker

 With the picker open, the following (currently hardcoded) keymaps become available: